Regulations governing the EMI license in Lithuania

 • Payment infrastructure and provider onboarding

-• Reporting setup, internal testing and go-live preparation
+• Reporting setup, internal testing, and go-live preparation

-By ensuring thorough preparation and proactive communication with the regulator, applicants can help streamline the process and potentially reduce the time required to obtain an EMI license in Lithuania.
+By ensuring thorough preparation and proactive communication with the regulator, applicants can streamline the process and potentially reduce the time required to obtain an EMI license in Lithuania.

 Advantages of the EMI license in Lithuania

-Obtaining an Electronic Money Institution (EMI) license in Lithuania offers several strategic and operational advantages for fintech companies.
+Obtaining an Electronic Money Institution license in Lithuania offers several strategic and operational advantages for fintech companies.
 Here are the key benefits:

 By leveraging these advantages, fintech companies can effectively establish and expand their operations in Europe, providing innovative financial services while benefiting from Lithuania’s supportive and dynamic business environment.

 Lithuanian law on payment services and payment transactions.
-It should be checked where the EMI model also includes payment accounts, transfers, acquiring, remittance, payment initiation or account information services.
+It should be checked where the EMI model also includes payment accounts, transfers, acquiring, remittance, payment initiation, or account information services.

 Bank of Lithuania resolution on the authorisation process for electronic money and payment institutions.
 This source is important when preparing the formal filing package.

-Rules on internal control, risk management and protection of funds received by electronic money and payment institutions.
-This source is important for governance, safeguarding and operating model preparation
+Rules on internal control, risk management, and protection of funds received by electronic money and payment institutions.
+This source is important for governance, safeguarding and operating model preparation.

 Bank of Lithuania guidelines for assessing management bodies and key function holders of supervised financial market participants.
 These should be considered when preparing fit- and-proper files and board or key person materials.

 EU directive for payment services.
-It is relevant for payment institutions, payment services, payment initiation, account information services, transparency and security requirements.
+It is relevant for payment institutions, payment services, payment initiation, account information services, transparency, and security requirements.

 EU directive for electronic money institutions.
-It sets the EU-level basis for electronic money issuance, initial capital and the taking up and pursuit of EMI activity.
+It sets the EU-level basis for electronic money issuance, initial capital, and the taking up and pursuit of EMI activity.

 Lithuania EMI license regulatory body

-These descriptions provide a quick overview of each act’s main purpose and its role in the regulatory landscape for obtaining EMI license in Lithuania.
+These descriptions provide a quick overview of each act’s main purpose and its role in the regulatory landscape for obtaining an EMI license in Lithuania.

-Taxation of EMI Companies in Lithuania
+Taxation of EMI companies in Lithuania

-The tax position of a Lithuanian EMI should be checked together with the company’s operating model, revenue streams, local staffing and shareholder structure.
+The tax position of a Lithuanian EMI should be checked together with the company’s operating model, revenue streams, local staffing, and shareholder structure.

 By understanding and adhering to these taxation principles, EMI companies in Lithuania can effectively manage their tax obligations while benefiting from the country’s favorable business environment.